zcobell/fdate/README.md

 The library handles errors gracefully:
 - Invalid date parameters return special error timestamps
 - Parsing failures are indicated by returned error values
-- Division by zero in TimeDelta operations should be avoided

 ## Thread Safety